X

 Epic: A significant work that may take a lot of time to complete:

-The epic can be created if we have large user stories and that want to split into small slabs.
+The epic can be created if we have large user stories that want to split into small slabs.
 Suppose, if we have a pattern about several stories then also we have to create an epic, and finally they all should be bundled into a single group.
-To create an epic first navigate to the blog then click on the epic panel, finally click create epic.
+To create an epic first navigate to the blog then click on the epic panel, and finally click create an epic.
 For example, when a data review fails at that time the user should install the Jira connector to Alteryx to investigate the discrepancy.

 Task: The work yet to be completed:

-When Jira’s story is broken into sub-tasks, then another task appeared from their parent stories on the sprint board.
+When Jira’s story is broken into sub-tasks, then another task appears from their parent stories on the sprint board.
 At that time we have some estimated options like the sub-tasks in hours and estimated stories in points.
 Then Jira will add all the sub-tasks into one then we can use the story points in the sprint chart.

 Story: That needs to be created:

 Having a simple hierarchy of stories has many advantages.
-By brushing backlog, we can split up the stories and purify the acquired benchmark until they meet INVEST standard.
+By brushing the backlog, we can split up the stories and purify the acquired benchmark until they meet the INVEST standard.
 Then they are suitable for inclusion in a sprint.
-If we break down a story, then it seems like a little clunky by going to the new steps of creating new stories.
+If we break down a story, then it seems a little clunky by going to the new steps of creating new stories.

 Conclusion: